Chrissy Teigen's Banana Bread Recipe Is The Real Deal & I'm Still Not Over It

 You've been there before: You're scrolling through your Instagram feed when you see your favorite celeb post about their favorite new product — a face serum, vitamins that will make your skin brighter, or a specialty food service.
 You can't help but want to be like the stars, but are the products worth it?
 In Elite Daily's new series, I Tried, we put it all to the test.
 We're trying those products as well as celebrities' health and wellness tips, recipes, and life hacks.
 We'll do the leg work and tell you what living like your fave star is really like.

-Remember back in the fall when Chrissy Teigen successfully placed a call-out for six brown bananas on Twitter?
+Remember last fall when Chrissy Teigen successfully placed a call-out for six brown bananas on Twitter?
 I have never wanted to live in L.A. more!
 See, I'm one of those people who buys bunches of bananas on a weekly basis, then tosses them onto the kitchen counter and promptly forgets about them until they are too gross to eat.
 That probably tells you everything you need to know about me right there.
 But my point is that I always have brown bananas lying around, and I could have easily been the chick who swooped in to save Chrissy Teigen's banana bread recipe.

 But I wasn't, and I'm still not over it.
 Luckily, after the whole banana-crowd-sourcing thing went viral, Chrissy graciously decided to share her secret formula with her fans on Snapchat, and I decided that if I couldn't be her savior, I would just try to be her.
 That's right — I tried to make Chrissy Teigen's banana bread, you guys.
 And trust me when I tell you, that sh*t is B-A-N-A-N-A-S.